Invoke-RE/binja-lattice-mcp/README.md

 2. Add corresponding client methods in `Lattice` class in `lib/lattice.py`
 3. Add new MCP tools in `mcp_server.py`

+### Running Tests

+1. Create a Python virtual environment and install the `requirements.txt`
+2. Install the Binary Ninja Python API with the `install_api.py` provided in your Binary Ninja installation directory
+3. Run the tests with `pytest tests/ -v`

 ## License

 [MIT License](LICENSE)